 Best Ethereum Wallets in Your Country

-There are many great Ethereum wallets for residents of the UK, but for our favorite we’re going to choose a platform that existed even before Bitcoin: eToro.
+There are many great Ethereum wallets for residents of the UK, but for our favorite we’re going to choose a platform that existed even before Bitcoin: Coinbase.

-The eToro wallet can be used for sending, receiving, and storing Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.
+The Coinbase wallet can be used for sending, receiving, and storing Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.

-eToro wasn’t available in North America for many years, but eToro has recently made inroads with American regulators and finally brings its fully licensed service to the United States and Canada.
+Coinbase wasn’t available in North America for many years, but Coinbase has recently made inroads with American regulators and finally brings its fully licensed service to the United States and Canada.

 This trusted investment service provider provides a truly excellent mobile wallet app, perfect for newcomers and experienced traders.

-The eToro Wallet will be very useful to customers of other eToro applications, as it seamlessly integrates with the rest of eToro’s services and products.
+The Coinbase Wallet will be very useful to customers of other Coinbase applications, as it seamlessly integrates with the rest of Coinbase’s services and products.

 Binance is the most widely used Ethereum wallet solution in Australia and New Zealand.